To stop wildfires, residents in some Greek suburbs put their own money toward early warning drones

 The municipality pays 13,000-14,000 euros ($14,000-15,000) per month for 24/7 coverage.
 “For a municipality, it’s a viable number to have peace of mind from the fires,” Konstantellos said.

-Angelakis, the drone company’s managing director, said the Kifissia residents’ privately funded initiative “was the first time this happened on a volunteer basis and not by a state body.”
+The drone company’s Angelakis said the Kifissia residents’ privately funded initiative “was the first time this happened on a volunteer basis and not by a state body.”

 Kifissia’s nearby municipality of Dionysos followed, with its privately funded operation working out of the town hall.

 Residents of less affluent areas would be less able to afford private funding.
-But other municipal and regional authorities are interested, said Konstantellos, who noted the drone system can be used to coordinate responses to other events such as floods, earthquakes or major traffic accidents.
+But other municipal and regional authorities are interested, said Konstantellos, who noted the system can be used to coordinate responses to other events such as floods, earthquakes or traffic accidents.

 “As we say in aviation, ‘A well-trained pilot is the best safety device’,” he said.
 “We convert this to the civil protection and we say: ‘A well-prepared city is the best defense of a city against crisis’.”